airtlab/An-EMG-and-IMU-Dataset-for-the-Italian-Sign-Language-Alphabet/readme.md

 # An EMG and IMU Dataset for the Italian Sign Language Alphabet

-This repository contains surface EMG and IMU data collected with the Myo Gesture Control Armband about the gestures of the 26 letter of the Italian Sign Language Alphabet.
+This repository contains surface EMG and IMU data collected with the Myo Gesture Control Armband about the gestures of the 26 letters of the Italian Sign Language Alphabet.

 ## Data Description

 The dataset contains 780 gesture samples (30 for each letter of the alphabet) and is organized into 26 directories, one for each letter of the alphabet.
-Each directory includes 30 json file, one for each sample of the gesture representing a letter.
+Each directory includes 30 json files, one for each sample of the gesture representing a letter.
 Each json file is named using a Global Unique Identifier (GUID) and is organized as a json object as follows

 	 JSON
  	  ├─ timestamp (string)